cyberworm-uk/tortainer/README.md

 ```

 ## lyrebird-proxy
-Basic tor (client) proxy configured to use an obfs4 bridge.
+Basic tor (client) proxy configured to use an meek_lite, obfs2, obfs3, scramblesuit or obfs4 bridge.
 See notes for `torproxy` above.
 ```bash
 # keep long term data in a persistent container volume (important for guard context, descriptor caches, etc)
 podman volume create tor-datadir